wangzc0422/C2F-TP/README.md

 The highD dataset consists of trajectories of 110000 vehicles recorded at 25 Hz, which are collected at a segment of two-way roads around Cologne in Germany from 2017 to 2018.
 Due to the policy requirements of this dataset, please request and download the HighD dataset from the [highD official website](https://www.highd-dataset.com/).
 Normally, applications take 7-14 working days to be approved.
 ## Running
 ### Train
-We consider a two-stage training strategy to train C2F-TP as follows, which first trains the Refinement module and then train the Spatio-Temporal Interaction module. <!--, where the first stage trains a denoising module and the second stage focuses on training a spatial-temporal interaction module.
+We consider a two-stage training strategy to train C2F-TP as follows, which first trains the Refinement module and then trains the Spatio-Temporal Interaction module. <!--, where the first stage trains a denoising module and the second stage focuses on training a spatial-temporal interaction module.
 You can use the following command to start training C2F-TP.-->

 <!-- - **Train the Refinement module.** -->